alphagov/smart-answers/doc/retiring-a-smart-answer.md

     RouterReloader.reload
   ```

+- Remove smart answer content from search index:

+  In order to remove the identified smart answer's content from the
+  search index, the following rake task needs to be run.

+  (i.e `rake rummager:remove_smart_answer_from_search[base_path]`)

+  After running this task, the smart answer should no longer be
+  discoverable via search.

 - Reseting cache (optional):

   After rake tasks have been run, it may be important to clear the cache for the smart answer in question.